 In addition to the organizational structure, the newly formed Green Acres Middle School brought many changes.
 The school, which is located in a residential area in the southwestern section of Birmingham, serves three feeder schools from five adjacent communities: Green Acres, Vinesville, Central Park, West End, and Belview Heights.
 These communities range from a low socio-economic level to an upper middle socio-economic level.

-The principal, assistant principal, curriculum specialist, certified teachers and other personnel work closely with parents on a daily basis.
+The principal, assistant principal, certified teachers and other personnel work closely with parents on a daily basis.